homedepot/flow/README.md

 ### Github

-Generates version numbers (using semantic versioning), attaches release notes and retrieves the latest version number.
+Generates version numbers (using either semantic or calver versioning), attaches release notes and retrieves the latest version number.

 **Actions:**